 DeepSeek R1 (the reasoning model at $0.55/$2.19) vs GPT-5.4 Pro ($30/$180) is an even starker comparison: ~80x cheaper on output tokens.
 The quality gap on hard reasoning is real but not 80x worth of quality.

-→ Use the AI Cost Calculator to estimate your monthly spend · Full pricing table
+→ Use the Cost Calculator to estimate your monthly spend · Full pricing table

 How much does GPT-5.4 cost? $2.50 per million input tokens, $15 per million output tokens.
 GPT-5.4 Pro costs $30/$180 — more than 10x higher.
 For most teams, standard GPT-5.4 is the better value.

-How much does Claude Opus 4.6 cost? $15 per million input tokens, $75 per million output tokens.
-Claude Sonnet 4.6 at $3/$15 is the same quality tier for most tasks at one-fifth the price.
+How much does Claude Opus 4.6 cost? $5 per million input tokens, $25 per million output tokens.
+Claude Sonnet 4.6 at $3/$15 is still materially cheaper for most tasks.

 Is DeepSeek cheaper than GPT-5?
 Yes, by a large margin.
 DeepSeek V3 at $0.27/$1.10 is 9x cheaper on input and 14x cheaper on output than GPT-5.4.
 For high-volume workloads where the quality gap is acceptable, the savings are substantial.